vizio360/coffee-sweetener/README.md

 # coffeeInjector

-This is a small and simple utility component that you can use in your applications to ease the management of dependencies between objects.
+This is a small utility component that you can use in your applications to ease the management of dependencies between objects.
 The idea is simple, you have a factory object (we'll call this the *injector*) where you define some mappings.
 Each mapping has a unique id that you define.
 From different modules you can query the *injector* to give you a new instance of a specific mapping.